 Property Details auth.server.name Specify the server identification names of LDAP servers.
-You can specify any name for this property in order to identify which LDAP servers the settings such as the port number and the protocol for connecting to the LDAP server (see Table 7-13 Items to specify in the exauth.properties file when using an LDAP server for authentication (when directly specifying information about the external authentication server) on page 7-47 or Table 7-15 Items to specify in the exauth.properties file when using an LDAP server to look up information about the external authentication (when using the DNS server to look up information about the external authentication (when using the DNS server to look up information about the external authentication (when using the DNS server) on page 7-50) are applied to.
+You can specify any name for this property in order to identify which LDAP servers the settings such as the port number and the protocol for connecting to the LDAP server (see Table 7-13 Items to specify in the exauth.properties file when using an LDAP server for authentication (when directly specifying information about the external authentication server) on page 7-47 or Table 7-15 Items to specify in the exauth.properties file when using an LDAP server for authentication (when using the DNS server to look up information about the external authentication server) on page 7-50) are applied to.
 ServerName has been set as the initial value.
 You must specify at least one name.
 When specifying multiple LDAP server identification names, separate the names with commas (,).
 Do not register the same server identification name more than once.
-Specifiable values: No more than 64 bytes of the following characters: 0 to 9 A to z a to z ! $\#$ () + = 0 [] ^ { } ~ Default value: none auth.group.mapping Specify whether to also link to an external authorization server.
+Specifiable values: No more than 64 bytes of the following characters: 0 to 9 A to Z a to Z! # ( ) + = @ [ ] ^ { } ~ Default value: none auth.group.mapping Specify whether to also link to an external authorization server.
 Specify true to link to an external authorization server.
 Specify false to not to link to an external authorization server.
 Default value: false

-Table 7-13 Items to specify in the exauth.properties file when using anLDAP server for authentication (when directly specifying informationabout the external authentication server)
+Table 7-13 Items to specify in the exauth.properties file when using an LDAP server for authentication (when directly specifying information about the external authentication server)

 Attributes Details

-protocol ^{#1} Specify the protocol for connecting to the LDAP server.
+protocol #1 Specify the protocol for connecting to the LDAP server.
 This attribute is required.

-When communicating in plain text format, specify $ldap$.
+When communicating in plain text format, specify ldap.
 When using StartTLS communication, specify tls.

 Before specifying tls, make sure that one of the following encryption methods can be used on the LDAP server.

 TLS_RSA_WITH_AES_256_CBC_SHA

 TLS_RSA_WITH_AES_128_CBC_SHA

 SSL_RSA_WITH_3DES_EDE_CBC_SHA

 Specifiable values: ldap or tls

 Default value: none

-host ^{#2} Specify the host name or IP address of the LDAP server.
+host#2 Specify the host name or IP address of the LDAP server.
 If you specify the host name, make sure beforehand that the host name can be resolved to an IP address.
 If you specify the IP address, you can use either an IPv4 or IPv6 address.
 When specifying an IPv6 address, enclose it in square brackets ([]).
 This attribute is required.